apache/couchdb/share/doc/src/intro/why.rst

 There are a multitude of knobs you could turn to make a system work better in one area, but you'll affect another area when doing so.
-One example would be the CAP theorem discussed in the next chapter.
+One example would be the CAP theorem discussed in :ref:`intro/consistency`.
 To give you an idea of other things that affect storage systems, see :ref:`Figure 2 <intro/why-figure-02>` and :ref:`Figure 3 <intro/why-figure-03>`.